 The Amazon apps can also be confusing for customers in that as well as the content included in a Prime subscription, they give access to paid-for content.
 There will always be a section dedicated to Prime no matter the app or channel, but you can easily accidentally stray and think a show or film is included only to be faced with a screen listing additional prices.

 Also confusing is that, because Amazon Instant Video content is available to those that don't have Prime membership, third-party apps (those on non-Amazon devices) often show the prices on selectable buttons even though it can also be streamed for free.

 Video on both services works the same way though, with similar quality and variable bitrates depending on internet connections.
 And you can pause and pick up watching later in a similar way.

-Netflix, on the other hand, has the ability to set profiles for each member of the family.
+Netflix has the ability to set profiles for each member of the family.
 Each person can have their own profile so Netflix will learn their particular preferences and offer suggestions based on previous viewing.
 It will also put their current wishlists and watchlists front and centre when they log in.

 Kids too can have their own profiles, which can be locked to content appropriate to them.
 There is a whole kids section, with a dedicated front-end and menu system that can be locked to a child's profile.

 We'll say right now that choosing between Netflix and Amazon Prime Instant Video is not an easy task.
 It will likely boil down to two things though: price and preference.

 For preference, you need to take into account what type of movies and shows you most like and compare the output of each - specifically the original and exclusive content.
 Top Gear fans, for example, will no doubt want to subscribe to Amazon's service for The Grand Tour, in order to watch the new exploits of Jeremy Clarkson and his stooges.

 Marvel comics fans would rather choose Netflix, as that has a content partnership with Marvel Studios.